SyntheticDemon/goodbooks/README.md

-# goodbooks
-A book reviewing website made from scratch by me using Django for backend For now the service can handle creating categories and subcategories and book creation from the admin panel new functionalities will be added over time , the frontend design and color pallete were all done by me  my self and I , nothing is copied from anywhere
-Insipirations have been taken from websites like Digikala and Good Reads
+A book reviewing website built by me using django for backend ,JQuery for Async Proccessing and standard templating languages For now the website supports Book reviewing , Account Creation ,Login , An unfinihsed Profile Page .
+The goal is to after completing all features , hook the website up to the Google Book API and make the product dynamically change